arcticsecurity/public/docs/Harmonization.md

 ## What is data harmonization?

 The primary purpose of this document is to help you better deal with the complexity that arises from processing threat data from heterogeneous sources and turning it into threat information that serves early warning.
-Data harmonization is a contract to always call the same things by the same name and not to call different things by the same name, viz. an IP address is always referred to as an **ip** and a functional **type** always represents a functional classification of an observation which belongs to one of the **categories** outlined above.
+Data harmonization is a contract to always call the same things by the same name and not to call different things by the same name, viz. an IP address is always referred to as an **ip** and a functional **type** always represents a functional classification of an observation, which in turn belongs to one of the **categories** outlined above.

 With data harmonization covered briefly, we move on to defining an ontology.
 An ontology in our case is a higher level abstraction of a language, where each lexeme addresses a discernible characteristic of an observation.
 Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into flat dictionaries.
 We reference **observations** as collections of ontology driven key-value pairs.
 Please note that we use the term **key** to denote an observation schema and the term **attribute** to denote an ontology lexeme.